Introducing features of the course website

 Your blog is a place where you can write notes and record your thoughts on topics as you work through the course.
 The ‘Blog menu’ block provides access to your blog and enables you to set the preferences.
 Further information about blogs is provided in ‘Blogs’ section.

 The ‘Upcoming events’ block

 The ‘Upcoming events’ block displays a list of future events drawn from the course calendar, together with links to create a new event in, and view, the calendar.

 The ‘Search forums’ block can be used to search for text in the discussion forums of your course.
 To use the search, simply enter the text you are looking for in the ‘Search forums’ box and then click the 'Go' button.
 For a more specific search, click on ‘Advanced search’.
 This will display a form with more options, enabling you to carry out more detailed searches.
 For help on search options, click .
 Please note that the search facility only searches the discussion forums and not the course resources.

-The ‘Settings’ block provides content-specific functionality and the options available to you from this block will change depending on your location in the course.
+The ‘Administration’ block provides content-specific functionality and the options available to you from this block will change depending on your location in the course.
 Use this block to access your profile settings.

 The ‘Navigation’ block

 The ‘Navigation’ block provides an alternative way of navigating to parts of your course website and to other courses that you are enrolled on.
 Some features you may find useful are the ‘My home’ link, which provides a summary page listing key details of all the courses you are enrolled on, and the ‘My profile’ link which provides further links to access your profile as well as contributions, such as forum posts, that you have made.

 To make more room on your screen, you may choose to ‘collapse’ or ‘dock’ individual blocks.
 Collapsing a block hides the content leaving just the block heading displaying and docking a block moves it to the far left-hand side of the screen (see the diagram below where the ‘Administration’ and ‘Navigation’ blocks have been docked).